 - The accuracy of a compact thermal model as should be related to a calibrated detailed model for specific boundary condition.
 One may never deduce accuracy of a CTM by CFD analysis which is dependable on many uncertainties ranging from material properties to turbulence modeling.

 Cooling enhancement on package level – Thermal Interface Materials (TIMs)

 When cooling of highly thermal dissipative components dominated by conduction through the PCB does not suffice, thermal management dictates the addition of another dominating heat flow path mechanism.
 This is often conducted by the addition a heat spreader, whether it is for improved conduction such as present in ruggedized cover design or on convection mode by the enlargement of the wetted surface area above the component by fins (plate/pin).

-Due to micro-level imperfections in the mating surfaces of the spreader and the component, the actual contact area could be as little as 1 % of what is apparent on a macroscopic level (air-filled gaps with very low thermal conductivity of 0.026 W/(m∙K) ):
+Due to micro-level imperfections in the mating surfaces of the spreader and the component, the actual contact area could be as little as 1 % of what is apparent on a macroscopic level (air-filled gaps with very low thermal conductivity of 0.026 W/(m∙K) at standard conditions):

 Air gap in touching surfaces due to imperfections (left)

 In some applications the distance between the surfaces is larger due to the construction of the mechanical outline (tolerance build) or natural accuracy of nominal component size, there will be no contact at all between the materials and a gap filler is needed:

 Thermal gap filled by gap filler in non-touching surfaces